Arthur Wellesley, 1st Duke of Wellington: Personality

 Wellington always rose early; he "couldn't bear to lie awake in bed", even if the army was not on the march.
 Even when he returned to civilian life after 1815, he slept in a camp bed, reflecting his lack of regard for creature comforts.
-General Miguel de Álava complained that Wellington said so often that the army would march "at daybreak" and dine on "cold meat" that he began to dread those two phrases.
+General Miguel Ricardo de Álava complained that Wellington said so often that the army would march "at daybreak" and dine on "cold meat" that he began to dread those two phrases.
 While on campaign, he seldom ate anything between breakfast and dinner.
 During the retreat to Portugal in 1811, he subsisted on "cold meat and bread", to the despair of his staff who dined with him.
 He was, however, renowned for the quality of the wine that he drank and served, often drinking a bottle with his dinner (not a great quantity by the standards of his day).

 Álava was a witness to an incident just before the Battle of Salamanca.
 Wellington was eating a chicken leg while observing the manoeuvres of the French army through a spyglass.
 He spotted an overextension in the French left flank, and realised that he could launch a successful attack there.
 He exclaimed "By God, that will do!" and threw the drumstick in the air.
 After the Battle of Toulouse, Colonel Frederick Ponsonby brought him the news of Napoleon's abdication, and Wellington broke into an impromptu flamenco dance, spinning around on his heels and clicking his fingers.

-Military historian Charles Dalton recorded that, after a hard-fought battle in Spain, a young officer made the comment, "I am going to dine with Wellington tonight", which was overheard by the Duke as he rode by.
+The military historian Charles Dalton recorded that, after a hard-fought battle in Spain, a young officer made the comment, "I am going to dine with Wellington tonight", which was overheard by the Duke as he rode by.
 "Give me at least the prefix of Mr. before my name," Wellington said.
 "My Lord," replied the officer, "we do not speak of Mr. Caesar or Mr. Alexander, so why should I speak of Mr. Wellington?"

 While known for his stern countenance and iron-handed discipline, Wellington was by no means unfeeling.
-While he is said to have disapproved of soldiers cheering as "too nearly an expression of opinion".
-Wellington nevertheless cared for his men: he refused to pursue the French after the battles of Porto and Salamanca, foreseeing an inevitable cost to his army in chasing a diminished enemy through rough terrain.
-The only time that he ever showed grief in public was after the storming of Badajoz: he cried at the sight of the British dead in the breaches.In this context, his famous despatch after the Battle of Vitoria, calling them the "scum of the earth" can be seen to be fuelled as much by disappointment at their breaking ranks as by anger.
-He shed tears after Waterloo on the presentation of the list of British fallen by Dr John Hume.
+While he is said to have disapproved of soldiers cheering as "too nearly an expression of opinion", Wellington nevertheless cared for his men: he refused to pursue the French after the battles of Porto and Salamanca, foreseeing an inevitable cost to his army in chasing a diminished enemy through rough terrain.
+The only time that he ever showed grief in public was after the storming of Badajoz: he wept at the sight of the British dead in the breaches.
+In this context, his famous despatch after the Battle of Vitoria, calling them the "scum of the earth", can be seen to be fuelled as much by disappointment at their breaking ranks as by anger.
+He shed tears after Waterloo on the presentation of the list of British fallen by John Hume.
 Later with his family, unwilling to be congratulated for his victory, he broke down in tears, his fighting spirit diminished by the high cost of the battle and great personal loss.